sanjaygarde/cp-kafka-with-planes/README.md

 # cp-kafka-with-planes
-Set up Confluent platform Apache Kafka clusters with control and data planes
+Set up Confluent platform Apache Kafka clusters with control and data planes.
+Two separate clusters will be use one for processing your business data and the other for monitoring, authorization & administration.

 You can use thse terraform script to provision your infrastrcuture in this order: